show-me-code/deepflame-dev/docs/source/qs/input.rst

 Brief Introduction to Inputs
 ======================================
 The dictionary ``CanteraTorchProperties`` is the original dictionay of DeepFlame.
-It read in netowrk realted parameters and configurations.
+It read in network related parameters and configurations.
 It typically looks like:

 .. code-block::